 She was a beautiful girl, cold as ice, with a haughty air that sent shivers down your spine.
 Without saying a word, Rita had already skyrocketed to the top of Ash’s list of female powerhouses.
-Everything about her screamed “strong,” like an untouchable goddess or a model in a magazine.
+Everything about her screamed “strong,” like an untouchable goddess or an Olympic gold-medalist.

 She would have been popular back at school, Ash had thought, the kind of girl that annihilates everyone in the mile run without breaking a sweat, the kind of girl that every boy trips over themselves with desire to get, the kind of girl that dominates every single sport the school offers.
-Ash let the thought die away, the embarrassing memories of Rita faded and a new one coalesced.
+Ash let the sentiment die, the embarrassing thoughts of Rita fading as a new one coalesced.
 It was a vision, an imprint, a sweetness made of golden hair, burning skin, a lingering scent of pine and morning dew.